Operation Rubble: Background

 Map of the Skagerrak, showing the proximity of the Norwegian and Danish coasts which came under German control in 1940.

-The German invasion of Denmark and Norway, Operation Weserübung, in April 1940, effectively closed the Baltic Sea to shipping and denied the British access to Swedish iron and steel products.
-Even before the war, some 20% of roller and ball bearings used by British industry were imported from Sweden, together with high-quality tubing and other specialised products which were not available elsewhere.
+The German invasion of Denmark and Norway, Operation Weserübung, in April 1940, closed the Baltic Sea to shipping and denied the British access to Swedish iron and steel products.
+Even before the war, some 20 per cent of roller and ball bearings used by British industry were imported from Sweden, together with high-quality tubing and other specialised products that were not available elsewhere.
 The most desperately needed resource was roller bearings for a strip mill which was nearing completion at Ebbw Vale.
-An additional factor was that the United Kingdom had negotiated the Anglo-Swedish War Trade Agreement in October 1939, which limited Swedish exports to their 1938 levels, with a similar agreement having been reached with the Germans; the fear was that if exports to Britain were allowed to lapse, the Germans would be able to pressure the Swedes into renouncing both the agreements and monopolise production for their own use.
-A considerable quantity of British-ordered materials were therefore stockpiled in Sweden, together with large orders made by France which had been signed over to Britain before their surrender.
+An additional factor was that the United Kingdom had negotiated the Anglo-Swedish War Trade Agreement in October 1939, which limited Swedish exports to their 1938 levels, with a similar agreement having been reached with the Germans; the fear was that if exports to Britain were allowed to lapse, the Germans would be able to pressure the Swedes into renouncing both the agreements and monopolise production.
+A considerable quantity of British-ordered materials accumulated in Sweden, together with large orders made by France which had been signed over to Britain before their surrender.
 These supplies were desperately needed in Britain and the Swedish government was anxious to be rid of them to avoid antagonising the Germans.

 The man tasked with shipping the steel to Britain was George Binney, the representative of the British Iron and Steel Federation in Sweden.
 His first efforts were a small shipment made by sea from the port of Petsamo (now Pechenga in Russia) on Finland's Arctic coast, followed by a second larger one which went by rail through Finland and across the USSR to the Caspian Sea and then through Iran to the Persian Gulf.
-However, following the end of the Norwegian Campaign in June 1940, the Finns were pressured by the Germans into denying any further access.
+After the Norwegian Campaign in June 1940, the Finns were pressured by the Germans into denying access.
 This left passage by sea through the Skagerrak, the narrows between occupied Denmark and Norway, as the only option.